 I have no association with the company Nextlifi which has recently released press releases about collaboration with Monash University on LiFi research.

-I have no collaborations with any of the researchers mentioned and do not believe that the claims which are being made are realistic.
+I have no collaborations with any of the researchers mentioned.

 Please contact me directly if you wish any further information.